-With the free version, you can manage WordPress updates from a single dashboard.
+With the free version, you can manage updates from a single dashboard.
 Themes and plugins can also be installed from WordPress.org or manually, by uploading them.

 The paid plans are where the real power lies.
-You’ll get access to uptime monitoring, client reports, user management, security, integration and much more.
+You’ll get access to uptime monitoring, client reports, user management, security, etc.

 The site’s management is simplified by an easy-to-use interface.

 iTheme Sync is a premium plugin, with a 30-day free trial.
 The pricing is based on bundles of websites (5, 10, 25, 50, and 100 sites).

 The 5 websites package costs $6.99/month.
 To manage 100 websites with iTheme Sync you will have to pay 69.99$/month.